htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     refers to constants either directly or via macro substitution.
 The default value is an expression that depends on the total amount of memory and the operating system.
-The default expression requires 1MByte of RAM per running job on the submit machine.
+The default expression requires 1MByte of RAM per running job on the access point.
 In some environments and configurations, this is overly generous and can be cut by as much as 50%.
 On Windows platforms, the number of running jobs is capped at 2000.
 A 64-bit version of Windows is recommended